Ofsted September 2018 said:

 Mrs Ward is responsible for monitoring SMSC (Spiritual, Moral, Social and Cultural) and gathering the views from the children (pupil voice).
 She then feeds this information back into the learning and achievement committee to make sure the emotional needs of the pupils are met as well as their spiritual, moral, social and cultural needs.

-Mr Michael Little - Co-opted Governor Vice Chair of the Finance and General Purposes / Staff Performance and Development Committee
+Mr Michael Little - Co-opted Governor Chair of the Resources Committee

 Mrs Kew is the school's Business Manager.
-She provides monthly budget reports to the Finance and General Purposes/Staff Performance and Development Committee.
+She provides monthly budget reports to the Resources Committee.
 She also gives detailed breakdowns of each line within the budget and prepares benchmarking data so the committee can monitor its spending against similar schools.
 Mrs Kew also helps governors access any training modules and produces reports showing which training has taken place not only for governors but also members of staff.

 Dr. Ric Sandifer - Co-opted Governor

-Dr. Sandifer serves on the Finance and General Purposes and Staff Performance and Development Committee.
+Dr. Sandifer serves on the Resources Committee.
 He has particular expertise in data analysis and the natural environment.

 Mrs Nell serves on the Learning and Achievement Committee.
 She is a teacher so is very knowledgable about the curriculum.